tritemio/FRETBursts/docs/source/installation.rst

 distributions include, in the free version, all the needed software (and much more).

-A pure-python dependency, lmfit, is not installed by default by Anaconda and will be installed by FRETBursts Installation notebook.
+A pure-python dependency, lmfit, is not in Anaconda and is installed during FRETBursts python package installation or when running the Installation notebook.

 FRETBursts has been tested on Anaconda 1.9 or newer.